pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

   - Recovery Time Objective (RTO) = maximym amount of time to restore application functionality.
   - Recovery Point Objective (RPO) = acceptable time window of data loss.
   - Locally redundant storage (LRS) and Zone Redundant Storage (ZRS) storage stores 3 copies of your data in a single region, while Azure Geo Redundant Storage (GRS) and Read-access Azure Geo Redundant Storage (RA-GRS) stores 6 copies across two regions.
+  - Azure Managed Disks
+    - Premium Managed Disks are backed by Solid-State Drives (SSDs)
+	- Standard Managed Disks are backed by regular spinning disks.
+    - Locally redundant storage (LRS)
+      - Replicates your data three times within the region in which you created your storage account.
+  - Storage account-based disks
+    - Locally redundant storage (LRS)
+      - Replicates your data three times within the region in which you created your storage account.
+    - Zone redundant storage (ZRS)
+      - Replicates your data three times across two to three facilities, either within a single region or across two regions.
+    - Geo-redundant storage (GRS)
+      - Replicates your data to a secondary region that is hundreds of miles away from the primary region.
+    - Read-access geo-redundant storage (RA-GRS)
+      - Replicates your data to a secondary region, as with GRS, but also then provides read-only access to the data in the secondary location.
+	- Unmanaged disks:
+      - Premium storage is backed by Solid-State Drives (SSDs) and is charged based on the capacity of the disk.
+      - Standard storage is backed by regular spinning disks and is charged based on the in-use capacity and desired storage availability.
+        - For RA-GRS, there is an additional Geo-Replication Data Transfer charge for the bandwidth of replicating that data to another Azure region.

 - Azure Resource Manager (ARM) Templates:
   - Use Azure Resource Manager (ARM) Templates to create automated deployment of resources for highly available web apps.
   - You leverage from having the same configuration across different locations or regions.